 Reading my digital camera instructions is always a painful process for me.
 Whenever I buy a new digital camera, I am excited to play with it and try out it's features.
 The last thing I want to do is read the camera instructions.

-You may feel the same way, but force yourself to do it and you'll be able to take advantage of all that your digital camera has to offer.
-It will help you take better digital photos.
+You may feel the same way, but force yourself to do it sparingly and you'll be able to take advantage of all that your digital camera has to offer.
+I hope this post on digital camera instructions for beginners helps you focus on just one thing to improve on to start.

 Memory Card Reviews This article discussed the different kinds of memory cards, ratings and what's important to know.